Hypnotherapist – Sydney Wellbeing Centre

 Hello and welcome!
 My name is Katherine Ferris, a clinical Hypnotherapist located near you in the heart of the city.

-Local Landmarks and nearby places of interest
+Sydney hypnotherapy location and Local Landmarks and nearby places of interest

-The Hypnotherapist at Sydney Wellbeing Centre is located directly opposite the NSW State Parliament House in Macquarie Street, Sydney.
+Hypnotherapist at Sydney Wellbeing Centre is located directly opposite the NSW State Parliament House in Macquarie Street, Sydney.

 It’s a very pleasant part of the city, with an easy walk from Hyde Park and the St Mary’s Cathedral and the NSW State Library.